JohnieBraaf/Robomaster-Micropython/README.md

 All files except the bin directory to your micro controller FLASH memory.
 Micropython boards are configured as a USB storage device, so just plug and copy.

 ## Serial connection (for monitoring)

-The client.py file can be used on a PC to connect to the board.
-Commands are still a work in progress as a little refactoring is needed.

-For a serial prompt:
+For a serial monitoring:
- - Windows: you need to go to 'Device manager', right click on the unknown device, then update the driver software, using the 'pybcdc.inf' file found on this drive.
-   Then use a terminal program like Hyperterminal or putty (Serial connection 115200 baudrate).
+ - Windows:  putty (baudrate 115200)
- - Mac OS X: use the command: screen /dev/tty.usbmodem*
+ - Mac OS X: screen /dev/tty.usbmodem*
- - Linux: use the command: screen /dev/ttyACM0
+ - Linux:    screen /dev/ttyACM0

 ## Clients (for control)

- A socket server is setup see main.py for the configuration parameters.
+A TCP socket server is setup configure IP parameters in main.py.

- The client.py script can be used to send commands from a PC using the arrows on the keyboard.
+The client.py script can be used from a PC to send commands using the arrows on the keyboard.

 ## TODO

 - Implement complete protocol (see already parsable commands in proc.py)
 - ROS bridge

  Credits to [robomaster_s1_can_hack](https://github.com/RoboMasterS1Challenge/robomaster_s1_can_hack) project, for inspiring me to create this project